What Home Educators Need to Know About the Children's Wellbeing and Schools Act 2026

 Know Your Current Rights

-Until the new law comes in, the current rules still apply.
+Until the home education sections of the Act are brought into force, the current rules still apply.
 Make sure you understand your existing rights and responsibilities.

 - •Section 7 of the Education Act 1996